jlariza/ai-review-pre-commit/README.md

 # AI review pre commit

 This project implements a custom pre-commit hook for [pre-commit](https://pre-commit.com/) framework that checks the content of files staged for commit.
 The hook uses OpenAI's API to review the code and provide feedback before the commit is finalized.
+By default, it will fail if the AI returns feedback.

 ## Project Structure